In this lesson, I show you how to optimize your guitar practice time so that you get more value out of each hour you put in.

 In this step, you’ll actually start practicing without the guitar.

-Then visualise yourself playing the whole scale very slowly, multiple times.
+Then visualize yourself playing the whole scale very slowly, multiple times.

-For now, we’re not worried with the sound of the scale, only visualizing the pattern and memorizing that visualisation so that you can recollect that scale in your mind, at will.
+For now, we’re not worried about the sound of the scale, only visualizing the pattern and memorizing that visualization so that you can recollect that scale in your mind, at will.

 Step 3: Confirmation and more sound memorization

 For this step, you’re going to require the guitar again.